 The most exciting news of the year so far involves the forthcoming reprint and update of the society's publication 'White Shirt - Black Country' which relates the careers of the 52 Black Countrymen who as footballers have represented England.
 More players than any other area in the country.
 This is a fascinating book for all fans of football.

-The book is now being published and will be available from 12 December 2019.
+The book is now being published and will be available from end January 2020.

 Visit the Gift/Book Shop to order your copy for delivery pre-Christmas!

 LINDA PIKE IS A FILM PROJECTIONIST WITH A PASSION FOR CINEMA!